 John Fletcher is an academic chemical engineer with an interest in computer programming and a lot else besides.
-After more than 40 years as an academic I have now signed up to spend one more year, working three days per week, and now retiring at the end of August 2014.
-I don't expect that this will be the end of my involvement here, but I want to let folks here know this.
+After more than 40 years as an academic I signed up to spend one more year, working three days per week, I have now retired at the end of August 2014.
+This does not mean the end of my involvement here, but I want to let folks here know this.

 I am one of the PunchCardGeneration